Severe weather leaves at least 27 dead, including 18 in Kentucky

 LONDON, Ky.
 (AP) — At least 27 people have been killed by storms systems that swept across part of the U.S. Midwest and South, with Kentucky Gov. Andy Beshear announcing Saturday that 18 of the deaths came in his state and 10 others were hospitalized in critical condition.

 A devastating tornado in Kentucky damaged homes, tossed vehicles and left many people homeless.
-Seventeen of the deaths were in Laurel County, located in the state's southeast, and one was in Pulaski County: Fire Department Maj.
+Seventeen of the deaths were in Laurel County, located in the state's southeast, including Fire Department Maj.
 Roger Leslie Leatherman, a 39-year veteran who was fatally injured while responding to the deadly weather.
+The other fatality was in Pulaski County.

 Parts of two dozen state roads were closed, and some could take days to reopen, Beshear said.
-He also said the death toll could still rise.
+He also said most of the victims were in their 60s and 70s and the death toll could still rise.

-“We need the whole world right now to be really good neighbors to this region,” the governor said.
+“It’s hard to see,” the governor said after touring the impacted areas.
+“Homes that there isn’t a single wall left standing.
+Some homes that have all four walls yet lost the person inside.
+You can not only see the destruction but feel it.”

 State Emergency Management Director Eric Gibson said hundreds of homes were damaged,

-Kayla Patterson, her husband and their five children huddled in a tub in their basement in London, the county seat, as the tornado raged around them.
+Kayla Patterson, her husband and their five children huddled in a tub in their basement in London, the county seat, as the tornado raged.

-“You could literally hear just things ripping in the distance, glass shattering everywhere, just roaring like a freight train," she recalled Saturday.
+“You could literally hear just things ripping in the distance, glass shattering everywhere, just roaring like a freight train," she recalled.
 “It was terrible.”

 The family eventually emerged to the sounds of sirens and panicked neighbors.
-While the family's own home was spared, others right behind it were demolished, Patterson said as the sound of power tools buzzed in the background.
+While their home was spared, others right behind it were demolished, Patterson said Saturday, as power tools buzzed in the background.
 The neighborhood was dotted with piles of lumber, metal sheeting, insulation and stray belongings — a suitcase, a sofa, some six-packs of paper towels.

-Rescuers were searching for survivors all night and into the morning, the sheriff's office said.
-An emergency shelter was set up at a local high school and donations of food and other necessities were arriving.
+Rescuers searched for survivors all night and into the morning, the sheriff's office said.
+An emergency shelter was set up at a high school, and donations of food and other necessities were arriving.

-The National Weather Service hadn't yet confirmed that a tornado struck, but meteorologist Philomon Geertson said it was likely.
-It ripped across the largely rural area and extended to the London Corbin Airport shortly before midnight.

-Resident Chris Cromer said he got the first of two tornado alerts on his phone around 11:30 p.m. or so, about a half-hour before the tornado struck.
-He and his wife grabbed their dog, jumped in their car and scrambled to the crawlspace at a relative’s nearby home because the couple’s own crawlspace is small.
+Another resident, Chris Cromer, said he got the first of two tornado alerts on his phone around 11:30 p.m.
+Friday, about a half-hour before the tornado struck.
+He and his wife grabbed their dog, jumped in their car and sought shelter in the crawlspace of a relative’s nearby home because their own crawlspace is small.

 “We could hear and feel the vibration of the tornado coming through,” said Cromer, 46.
-A piece of his roof was ripped off, and windows were broken, but homes around his were destroyed.
+A piece of their roof was ripped off, and windows were broken, but other homes nearby were destroyed.

 “It’s one of those things that you see on the news in other areas, and you feel bad for people — then, when it happens, it’s just surreal,” he said.
 “It makes you be thankful to be alive, really.”

 The storm was the latest severe weather to cause deaths and widespread damage in Kentucky.
-Two months ago, at least 24 people died in a round of storms that swelled creeks and submerged roads.
-Hundreds of people were rescued, and most of the deaths were caused by vehicles getting stuck in high water.
+Two months ago at least 24 people died in a round of storms that swelled creeks and submerged roads.

-A storm in late 2021 spawned tornadoes that killed 81 people and leveled portions of towns in western Kentucky.
-The following summer, historic floodwaters inundated parts of eastern Kentucky, leaving dozens more dead.
+In late 2021 another storm spawned tornadoes that killed 81 people and leveled portions of towns in western Kentucky.
+The following summer historic floodwaters inundated eastern parts of the state, killing dozens.

+Beshear said that since he became governor in 2019, he has dealt with at least 14 federally declared disasters, all but one of them weather-related.
+He called Friday's tornado and storms “one of the worst."

+“This seems to be the new normal that Kentucky is facing,” he said.

 Missouri pounded by storms, with deaths confirmed in St. Louis

-The latest Kentucky storms were part of a weather system Friday that killed seven in Missouri and two in northern Virginia, authorities said.
-The system also spawned tornadoes in Wisconsin, brought a punishing heat wave to Texas and temporarily enveloped parts of Illinois — including Chicago — in a pall of dust on an otherwise sunny day.
+The latest Kentucky storms were part of a weather system that killed seven in Missouri and two in northern Virginia, authorities said.
+It also caused tornadoes in Wisconsin, brought punishing heat to Texas and temporarily enveloped parts of Illinois — including Chicago — in a pall of dust on an otherwise sunny day.

-In Missouri, St. Louis Mayor Cara Spencer said five people died, 38 were injured and more than 5,000 homes were affected in her city.
+In St. Louis, Mayor Cara Spencer said five people died, 38 were injured and more than 5,000 homes were affected.

-“The devastation is truly heartbreaking," she said at a news conference Saturday.
+“The devastation is truly heartbreaking," she said at a news conference.
 An overnight curfew was to continue in the most damaged neighborhoods.

 Weather service radar indicated a likely tornado touched down between 2:30 p.m. and 2:50 p.m. in Clayton, Missouri, in the St. Louis area.
-The apparent tornado touched down in the area of Forest Park, home to the St. Louis Zoo and the site of the 1904 World’s Fair and Olympic Games the same year.
+The area of Forest Park is home to the St. Louis Zoo and hosted both the World’s Fair and the Olympic Games in 1904.

 Three people needed aid after part of the Centennial Christian Church crumbled, St. Louis Fire Battalion Chief William Pollihan told The Associated Press.

-Note: This story has been updated to correct the county in which a Kentucky firefighter died.